Chapter 8: Starting Open Science methodologies and initiation within your own network

 Framework for Open and Reproducible Research Training

-The FORRT (Framework for Open and Reproducible Research Training) initiative provides a rich repository of resources designed to facilitate Open Science concepts being implemented in pedagogical training.
+The FORRT (Framework for Open and Reproducible Research Training) initiative provides a rich repository of resources designed to facilitate the implementation of OS concepts in pedagogical training.
 Whether you’re an early-career researcher seeking guidance on research design or an educator aiming to integrate best practices into your curriculum, FORRT offers a comprehensive suite of resources spanning various disciplines.
-Check it out here: Here is a page on how to get involved.
+Check it out: how to get involved.